 One of the doors Kerns knocked on could have been Smith’s.
 He lives in Arvada and has personally experienced some of the current issues that will soon be solved by his team.
 Among them is traffic back-ups and congestion caused by heavily used railroad tracks—which happen to run right past the school.

 “There are maybe 20-minute delays.
 The traffic is horrible,” said Smith, who said he had to take a different route to get his daughter to preschool, just to avoid the busy times.
-But with the road widening, railroad underpass, and upgraded turn pockets, among other plans for West 72nd Street, that congestion will be dramatically reduced.
+But with the road widening, railroad underpass, and upgraded turn pockets, among other plans for West 72nd Avenue, that congestion will be dramatically reduced.

 Arvada has confidence that Ulteig will once again prove their expertise in another area—delivering projects on-time and under-budget.
 Which means that by 2024, Smith will be reaping the benefits of his and his team’s hard work.